Time

 Nail the jack rafters to the beams and hip rafters.
 Use 8d galvanized nails when nailing the jack rafters into the hip rafters.

 Once you’ve finished decking, staple 30-lb. roofing felt over the decking.
 We used No. 2 cedar shingles on the roof.
 They have a few knots but are rustic and add some charm to the structure.
 Your first row of shingles will be an underlayment for the first course.
-Let them hang beyond the bottom of the roof deck 1/2 in.
-Then nail shingles directly over this course, making sure to offset the seams with the underlayment course.
+Let them hang beyond the bottom of the roof deck 1/2 inch.
+Then, nail shingles directly over this course, making sure to offset the seams with the underlayment course.
 Use 3d galvanized box nails.
 Start the next course 5 in. above the first.
-You can have an even reveal, or stagger the shingles, or stagger the shingles as shown in Photo 14.
+You can have an even reveal or stagger the shingles.

 Staggering them randomly gives a more hand-built look.
 Complete each side and trim the shingles as you go with a fine-toothed plywood blade in your circular saw.
 You can also shave the edges to fit with a utility knife of plane.
 To finish off the seams above the hips of the roof, use preassembled cedar roof caps, which are sold at lumberyards.

-Finally, it’s a good idea to seal the entire pavilion with a deck sealer.
+Finally, sealing the entire pavilion with a deck sealer is a good idea.
 This will keep the shingles, beams and posts from cracking in the sun.
 After two of three months, check the bolts, nuts and lag screws.
 As the wood dries and shrinks, they may need tightening.